 Jardin du Luxembourg

 Inspired by the Boboli Gardens in Florence these were created in 1612.
 There are many activities for children like rides and slides but there are also activities for adults like playing chess, tennis, and bridge or remote control boats.
-Inside the park you can find the Théâtre des Marionnettes du jardin du Luxembourg (a puppet theater) which is one of our favorite kid friendly activities in Paris.
+Inside the park, you can find the Théâtre des Marionnettes du Jardin du Luxembourg (a puppet theater) which is one of our favorite activities for kids in Paris.

 This is a promenade created along the left bank of the Seine river (it’s between Pont de l’Alma and the Musée d’Orsay).
-The promenade has many kid friendly activities like floating gardens, playgrounds, sport facilites and hopscotch courts.
+The promenade has many kid-friendly activities like floating gardens, playgrounds, sports facilities and hopscotch courts.
 A fun fact: if the water of the river rises too high everything in the park can be dismantled and moved within 24 hours.

 Jardin des Tuileries

 Legend says that Charles Perrault, author of fairy tales like Sleeping Beauty, convinced Louis XIV to open this garden to the public.
-This garden has a great playground area, a boating pond and a carrousel.
+This garden has a great playground area, a boating pond, and a carousel.
 If you go there in the summer you’ll find a fun fair.
-Be sure to get an icecream from Angelina, where you can also have a tea.
+Be sure to get an ice cream from Angelina, where you can also have a tea.

 Bois de Vincennes